TinkerPal99/PYDrone/README.md

-# PYDrone
+# PYDrone V1.0
-Repository for Pydrone Project, running on RPI, coded in Python Author : TinkerPal99
+Repository for Pydrone Project, running on RPI, coded in Python <br>
+Author : TinkerPal99 <br>
-Start of project on github: 12.10.2019
+Start of project on github: 12.10.2019 <br>
 Contributors:

 __*Summary*__